momo10max/Kemono-Downloader/readme.md

   - Input: `(Boa, Hancock)~`
   - Meaning: "Boa" and "Hancock" are different names/aliases for the *same character*.
 The names are listed within parentheses separated by commas (e.g., `name1, alias1, alias2`), and the entire group is followed by a `~` symbol.
 This is useful when a creator uses different names for the same character.
   - Session Behavior: Filters for "Boa" OR "Hancock".
 If "Separate Folders" is on, creates a single folder named "Boa Hancock".
-  - `Known.txt` Addition: If this group is new and selected for addition, it's added to `Known.txt` as a grouped alias entry, typically `(Boa Hancock, Boa, Hancock)`.
+  - `Known.txt` Addition: If this group is new and selected for addition, it's added to `Known.txt` as a grouped alias entry, typically `(Boa Hancock)`.
 The first name in the `Known.txt` entry (e.g., "Boa Hancock") becomes the primary folder name.

 - **Combined Folder for Distinct Characters (using `(...)` syntax):**
   - Input: `(Vivi, Uta)`